 Twitter is a social networking site which enables its users to send and read short messages or ‘tweets’.
-With well over 500 million registered users around the world, it is one of the ten most visited sites, and becoming increasingly popular with young people.
+With over 320 million active monthly users around the world, it is one of the ten most visited sites, and becoming increasingly popular with young people.
 The main things to watch out for and advise your child about are malicious or bullying tweets, and not clicking on links that could be hoax.

 For comprehensive information about using social networking sites, instant messaging and chatrooms safely, click here.